italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 .. note::

-   **User Authentication and Consent:** The PID Provider performs the User authentication based on the requirements of eIDAS LoA High by means of national notified eIDAS scheme and requires the User consent for the PID issuance.
+   **User Authentication and Consent**: The PID Provider performs the User authentication based on the requirements of eIDAS LoA High by means of national notified eIDAS scheme and requires the User consent for the PID issuance.
    The (Q)EAA Provider performs the User authentication requesting a valid PID to the Wallet Instance.
 The (Q)EAA Provider MUST use [`OpenID4VP`_] to dynamically request the presentation of the PID.
 From a protocol perspective, the (Q)EAA Provider acts as a Relying Party, providing the presentation request to the Wallet Instance.
 The Wallet Instance MUST have a valid PID obtained prior to start the transaction with the (Q)EAA Provider.

-**Steps 10-11 (Authorization Response):** The PID/(Q)EAA Provider sends an authorization ``code`` together with ``state`` and ``iss`` parameters to the Wallet Instance.
+**Steps 10-11 (Authorization Response)**: The PID/(Q)EAA Provider sends an authorization ``code`` together with ``state`` and ``iss`` parameters to the Wallet Instance.
 The Wallet Instance performs the following checks on the Authorization Response:

     1. It MUST check the Authorization Response contains all the defined parameters according to :ref:`Table of the HTTP Response parameters <table_http_response_claim>`.
     2. It MUST check the returned value by the PID/(Q)EAA Provider for ``state`` parameter is equal to the value sent by Wallet Instance in the Request Object (:rfc:`6749`).